The other night in a dream, a wild earthy woman spoke to me.

 I didn’t want to be afraid of her, I wanted to be like her.
 I knew she was here now to help me to be more of my true self.
 I knew I’d been calling for her help for a while.
 I knew she said exactly what she meant, without apology or fear.
 Her neutrality awed me.

-I wanted to have those qualities for myself: the wildness, the ownership, the honesty, the unapologetic entitlement to simply be.
+I wanted to have those qualities for my wild self: the wildness, the ownership, the honesty, the unapologetic entitlement to simply be.

 I woke up feeling a longing for that kind of wildness, a nostalgia for the memories of a thousand times I’d felt it, usually when I was outside under a sky of brilliant deep dark blue, looking up at the stars, or walking in the woods, or sitting by the ocean listening and watching the waves roll in.
 Sitting by a fire with the wind howling and the fire cracking, listening to the night, or watching the majesty of an intense storm cover everything in its path, I always feel a deep yes, a deep longing.